fmi-lab/oop-group5/exercises/exercise1/README.md

 #### Problem 1

-Define a class representing movies with fields:
+Define a class Movie with fields:
-* name
+* name (dynamic array of characters)
+* genre (static array of characters -> the max size is 50)
+* rating (from 0.0 to 10.0)
 * duration in minutes
-* a boolean showing if the movie is PG13
-and then define a class representing a category of movies.
+You should implement a Constructor, Destructor, get/set methods and a print method, which prints the movie in the following format:
+Name of the Movie
+     genre
+rating | duration
+Separate the implementation of the methods from the interface of the class Delete only the data allocated with dynamicly (with new) You will also need to use functions from the cstring library like strcpy(strcpy_s for Visual Studio), strlen and possibly other